Philosophical proof of consistency of the Zermelo-Fraenkel set

 revelation operators, which do not belong to the language of the

-sense to formulas with open quantifiers, this cannot definably
+sense to individual formulas with open quantifiers, there is no

 Can the powerset axiom ever be justified ?